Frequently asked questions relating to the Bailey Avenue BRT project.

 What special elements or features will be included in the Bailey Avenue BRT?

-While the final planning and design is still underway, based on the Bailey Ave.
-Corridor Improvements Feasibility Study, NFTA is anticipating:o Dedicated bus lanes, queue-jump lanes, and special traffic signals that reduce the wait time for buses at red lights (transit signal priority).o Improved bus stations with larger shelters that may include heating, extra seating, and other customer amenities.o More frequent service and fewer stop locations than local service, that will reduce overall travel times in the corridor.o New low-emission buses.
+NFTA is introducing various new elements in the Bailey Avenue BRT project based on the Bailey Ave.
+Corridor Improvements Feasibility Study.
+Project elements and features include: o Transit priority improvements like bus lanes, queue-jump lanes, and special traffic signals that reduce the wait time for buses at red lights (transit signal priority).o BRT stations with larger shelters that may include heating, extra seating, and other customer amenities.o Frequent service and fewer stop locations than local service that will reduce overall travel times in the corridor.o New low-emission buses.o NFTA is also working with the City of Buffalo to make pedestrian and streetscape improvements throughout the corridor.

 How is BRT different from the local NFTA-Metro bus service?